<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <guid isPermaLink="false">https://vayasleep.com/blog/?p=1055</guid>

-<description><![CDATA[<p>The terms &#8220;double bed&#8221; and &#8220;full size mattress&#8221; are often used interchangeably.
-Although this phrasing can be confusing when shopping for a new bed, these names refer to the same mattress size—54 inches by 75 inches.
-This mattress size is a common choice for both single adults and children alike.
-Plus, it requires less space [&#8230;]</p>
+<description><![CDATA[<p>The terms “double bed” and “full size mattress” are often used interchangeably, which can be confusing when shopping for a new mattress.
+However, both names refer to the same mattress size: 54 inches wide by 75 inches long.
+This mattress size is popular among single adults, teenagers, and guest rooms because it offers more space [&#8230;]</p>

 <p>The post <a rel="nofollow" href="https://vayasleep.com/blog/double-bed/">What’s the Difference Between a Double Bed and Full Size Mattress? </a> appeared first on <a rel="nofollow" href="https://vayasleep.com/blog">Vaya Blog</a>.</p>